soljahd/next-level-store/README.md

 # Next-Level Store

-Next-Level Store is a online store of lifestyle clothing for men.
+Next-Level Store is a online store of books.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) was created as a final assignment for the RS School course.

 ## Technologies Used